What is Dehydrated Skin & How to Choose the Best Products

 This is a highly individual response, so it's important to pay close attention to how your skin responds to more potent, effective products such as these.
 Based on how your skin responds, adjust usage to get ideal results.
 For these types of products, once- or twice-daily use isn’t mandatory to see improvement.
 It’s a balancing act and your goal is to not tip the scale in favor of aggravating skin.

-The Key to Taking Great Care of Dehydrated Skin
+How to Take Care of Dehydrated Skin

 The most important thing you can do to take care of dehydrated skin is to assess your skincare routine, and stop using harsh, sensitizing products.
 That means you must: